mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/cli/agent-dataupload.md

     This command can also be used with service credentials instead.
 <!-- prettier-ignore-end -->

-The upload-file command can upload the files to mindsphere.
+The upload-file command can upload the files to MindSphere.
 If the files are bigger then 8MB you can use --chunked option which will switch the uploading of data to the multipart upload instead.
-The mime type of the file is automatically determined but it can be overriden in the mindsphere.
+The mime type of the file is automatically determined but it can be overridden in the MindSphere.

 ```text
 Usage: upload-file|uf [options]